luosword/HSG4VN/README.md

 Once the installation is complete, we need to copy the files from **Detic** to the **hsg** directory.

-The HSG_VN file directory should be:
+The HSG4VN file directory should be:
 ```
-HSG_VN
+HSG4VN
 ├── checkpoints
 │   ├── lit-llama
 │   ├── llama